SEN & Disability

 - Communication difficulties including autism.

 We ensure that our admission arrangements for students do not discriminate against or disadvantage disabled children or those with special education needs.
-Please see our Admissions Policy on the school web site.
+Carers of prospective students with SEND are welcome to contact the SENCO before making an application.
+Please see our Admissions Policy (link) on the school web site.

 TYPES OF SUPPORT AVAILABLE

-All class teachers will be aware of the needs of their pupils and will make reasonable adjustments in their teaching in order to remove barriers to learning.
+Reasonable adjustments and support are based on a student's need.
+All class teachers will be aware of the requirements of their pupils and will make reasonable adjustments in their teaching in order to remove barriers to learning.
 We make every effort to ensure high quality differentiated teaching in our classrooms for all our pupils.
-Particular adjustments are outlined in a pupil’s Support Plan.
-Pupils can also be offered a student mentor.
 Tutoring and mentoring from a member of staff may also be available depending upon need.
-Pupils can also make an appointment with the School’s councellor.

 Equipment and facilities to support pupils with SEND

-Parents of daughters who have a disability are encouraged to arrange for a tour of the school and its facilities.
 Parts of the school are more than one hundred years old and newer extensions are built over a slope; hence the site is built on several levels with some buildings having more than one floor.
 A system of lifts and stair lifts ensure accessibility to nearly every room.
-The school has a hygiene suite including a shower and a lift for those with more complex needs.

 We can also supply assistive technology to help with writing and reading if recommended by an Access Arrangements Assessor.
 We can loan some pupils laptops; we can also give access to reading pens and computer readers.